Tag: bacteria

 Celebrating Dental Hygiene Month with 3 Effective Products

-Your mouth is full of bacteria, which is mostly harmless.
-But, as your mouth is the entry point to your digestive and respiratory tracts, some of the bacteria can become harmful and impact your overall health.
+Poor oral hygiene is often linked to poor overall health.
+Your mouth is full of bacteria, mostly harmless, but as your mouth is the entry point to your digestive and respiratory tracts, some of the bacteria can become harmful and impact your overall health.

 Just In Time For the Weekend!
 Red Wine Supports A Healthy Gut